 Common Safety Mistakes:

-- Not Using Proper Safety Gear – Working without harnesses, gloves, or non-slip boots increases the risk of falls and injuries.
+- Not Wearing Safety Gear – Lack of harnesses, gloves, or non-slip boots increases accident risks.

-- Working in Unsafe Weather Conditions – Windy or rainy conditions can make roof work extremely dangerous.
+- Working in Unsafe Conditions – Roofing in windy or wet conditions is hazardous.

 6. Poor Fastening and Fixing Techniques